 | Quinoa | Yes (rare plant) | ~70% | $4–6/lb | Versatile grain substitute |

-Personal note on this table: the absorption rate gap between animal and plant proteins is real, but it’s not a reason to avoid plant proteins entirely.
-A well-planned vegan diet can absolutely support healthy growth — it just requires a bit more intentionality in food pairing and possibly supplementing vitamin B12.
+Worth noting: the absorption gap between animal and plant proteins is real, but it’s not a reason to avoid plant sources entirely.
+A well-planned vegan diet can fully support healthy growth — it just requires a bit more attention to food pairing and likely supplementing vitamin B12.

 Daily Protein Requirements by Age (US Guidelines)

-The Dietary Guidelines for Americans, published jointly by the USDA and HHS, set the following general protein targets:
+The Dietary Guidelines for Americans, published jointly by the USDA and HHS, set these general protein targets:

 - Children ages 4–8: 19 grams per day